Checkride Prep Guide

 Checkride Prep Books

 Checkride prep books are best used to verify knowledge and fill in weak areas, rather than as primary study guides.
-The Hayes book, especially, goes into excruciating detail (one might argue it’s too much at times), but if you know the information in these books, you’ll be ready to answer most any question on a checkride.
+The Blair (formerly Hayes) book, especially, goes into excruciating detail (one might argue it’s too much at times), but if you know the information in these books, you’ll be ready to answer most any question on a checkride.
 Each book contains a mix of scenario-based and recall-based questions.
 They’re great for practicing with a study partner or partners.
 Take turns asking each other questions from each section.

 Checkride Prep Podcasts / Audio